abinit/abinit/doc/mkdocs-user-guide/new_user.md

 the calculation), and possibly, charge density and/or electrostatic potential, if they have been asked for.
 These three sets of data are stored in unformatted files.

 The Density Of States (DOS) can also be an output as a formatted (readable) file.
-An analysis of geometry can also be provided (GEO file)
+An analysis of geometry can also be provided (GEO file).
-The name of these files is constructed from a "root" name, that must be different for input files and output files, and that is provided by the user, to which the code will append a descriptor, like WFK for wavefunctions, DEN for the density, POT for the potential, DOS for the density of states ...
+The name of these files is constructed from a "root" name, that must be different for input files and output files, and that is provided by the user, to which the code will append a descriptor, like WFK for wavefunctions, DEN for the density, POT for the potential, DOS for the density of states...

 There are also different temporary files.
 A "root" name should be provided by the user, from which the code generates a full name.
 Amongst these files,